What to Do When You Have More Credit Card Debt Than Savings

 And the most important step to take in paying off debt, especially credit card debt?
 Stop using your credit cards completely until your debt is paid off.
 Then once you pay off your debt, be sure to use credit cards responsibly.
 While using a credit card can be an excellent way to build up credit, you should only use them if you can pay off the balance in full each month.

 Worth noting: You can also improve your credit score and build credit by paying your car payment, mortgage payment, and any other bills in full and on time each month.
-Consider setting up direct debit for as many bills as you can to ensure they’re paid on time.
+Consider setting up a direct debit for as many bills as you can to ensure they’re paid on time.

 Build an Emergency Fund